 - not disposing of rubbish correctly

-- using your home for illegal activities, such as drug dealing
+- using your home for illegal activities, such as drug dealing or drug taking

 - behaving aggressively towards housemates, neighbours and visitors.

 You are also responsible for the behaviour of your visitors.
+Problems with housemates can arise in shared households, following advice and guidance can help with resolving issues.

 Communicating with your landlord